Becoming a father will change your life. You already know that, right?

 Now that you are due to have a new family member, you need to know how to look after them and give them what you need.

 Love is the most important thing you can give your new baby.
-Love and all of the things that come with it, such as:
+Love and all things that come with it, such as:

 - Fierce Protection

 When I say time, I mean being there with them.
 Kids like toys, games, and things to do.
-Above all of that, they like your time.
+Above all, they like your time.

-You don’t even have to do anything, you just need to be there.
+You don’t even have to do anything.
+You need to be there.
 As long as you are there with them, then you are showing the love they need.

 Kids love routine.
 I recommend that you set up a routine for the following: